acdirican/triky-and-new-topics-in-java/README.md

-# Trick and New Topics in Java
+# Tricky, New or Detail Topics in Java

 This projects includes several topics that might be considered tricky, new and frequent.
 They were simply explained and code samples were given.